8 easy ways to improve your home internet

 Is your home internet setup holding you back from a faster, more reliable experience?
-A few quick tweaks can help fine tune your setup - and help you enjoy the full potential of your connection.
+Some quick tweaks will help fine tune your setup, unleashing the full potential of your connection.

 5 minute read